NCL-LIMIT/RABT-rainfall/README.md

 The HOBOnet sensors live on the RABT hillside and work with a HOBOnet Station Data Logger to send information to www.hobolink.com.
 The HOBOnet application has a data feed that sends rainfall data to Weather Underground.
 Data arrives from the  weather api every 10 minutes from midnight onwards.
 Their api is at:  https://api.weather.com.

+The process-rainfall.py file can be configured to run from the api, or accept test json input from file.